canoespinoza/limitless-app-2020/README.md

 # limitless-app-2020

 Built for 4sight Interactive, LLC.
-More info to come.
+Incentive-based workout and fitness app built with React Native.